gglooo/formHTR/README.md

 #### annotate ROIs

-Script `annotate_ROIs.py` is used to specify the type of content for each rectangle.
+Specify the type of content for each rectangle.

 The workflow is designed in a way that you can navigate over specified ROIs and assign them the expected type of their content.
 This is done by pressing appropriate control commands.